 you must use

-Question 10: LightGBM crashes randomly with the error like this.
+10. LightGBM crashes randomly with the error like:

-Solution 10: File extensions in the error message may differ depending on the operating system.
-This error means that you have multiple OpenMP libraries installed on your machine and they conflict with each other.
+Possible Cause: This error means that you have multiple OpenMP libraries installed on your machine and they conflict with each other.
+(File extensions in the error message may differ depending on the operating system).

 If you are using Python distributed by Conda, then it is highly likely that the error is caused by the